How to create a family garden – 14 child-friendly garden ideas

 11) Keep some mature trees and shrubs

-This is another tip from Posy: Before taking out mature trees and shrubs, consider their role in the family-friendly garden.
+This is another tip from Posy: Before taking out mature trees and shrubs, consider their role in the child-friendly garden.
 A good strong tree is perfect for a tyre, swing or a rope.
 Mature shrubs are good hiding places or can be used as the basis for a makeshift den.
 Bigger trees also offer shade in hot summers, and may support a hammock for teens.

 12) Have fun in the garden